jaredpalmer/tsdx/README.md

 ## Inspiration

-TSDX is ripped out of [Formik's](https://github.com/jaredpalmer/formik) build tooling.
-TSDX is very similar to [@developit/microbundle](https://github.com/developit/microbundle), but that is because Formik's Rollup configuration and Microbundle's internals have converged around similar plugins over the last year or so.
+TSDX was originally ripped out of [Formik's](https://github.com/jaredpalmer/formik) build tooling.
+TSDX has several similarities to [@developit/microbundle](https://github.com/developit/microbundle), but that is because Formik's Rollup configuration and Microbundle's internals had converged around similar plugins.

 ### Comparison with Microbundle

+Some key differences include:

 - TSDX includes out-of-the-box test running via Jest
+- TSDX includes out-of-the-box linting and formatting via ESLint and Prettier
-- TSDX includes a bootstrap command and default package template
+- TSDX includes a bootstrap command with a few package templates
+- TSDX allows for some lightweight customization
-- TSDX is 100% TypeScript focused
+- TSDX is TypeScript focused, but also supports plain JavaScript
 - TSDX outputs distinct development and production builds (like React does) for CJS and UMD builds.
 This means you can include rich error messages and other dev-friendly goodies without sacrificing final bundle size.

 ## API Reference